thuongtuandang/colbert-kit/README.md

 <pre> pip install colbert-kit[gpu-cu12] </pre>

-**Note:** HNSW indexing is currently not supported on GPU in FAISS.
+**Note:** HNSW indexing is currently not supported on GPU in FAISS for those versions.
 GPU acceleration works well for Flat and IVF-based indexes.

 # Documentation